By Tracy Achen

 Life Ins: _________

 There will be other sources of money such as tax refunds, gifts, bonuses, and inheritances, but you should not rely on them in your personal budgeting.
 It is best to use these to pay down debts.
 To see where you stand on your personal budgeting, subtract your expenses from your income.
 While this may be a negative number, there are ways to narrow the gap.

 While you may not be able to increase your income, you can lower how much money goes out so that you actually have enough to live on until the next paycheck comes in.
 Temporarily foregoing some of the extra expenses can really add up over a year’s time.
 For example, consider doing without the following for now:

 In a years' time, you will have saved close to $3000 with very little sacrifice.
 As you can see, little changes can make a big difference.
 If you look at your financial situation as a challenge instead of being overwhelmed by it, you will be a lot better off in the long run.
 You can take control of your destiny.

-If your situation is extremely tight, consider applying for federally subsidized programs such as AFDC, Medicaid, HUD, and federal daycare assistance.
+If your situation is extremely tight, consider applying for federal assistance programs such as SNAP, Medicaid, HUD, TANF, and federal daycare assistance.
 It may be hard to swallow your pride, but these programs can help you survive until you are financially stable.